Sovereignty as a Structural Force

 When advanced capability is delivered exclusively through centralized infrastructure, dependence deepens.
 Even moderate performance advantages may be outweighed by concerns about jurisdictional exposure, regulatory asymmetry, or strategic vulnerability.

-It is no longer determined solely by technical superiority.
+The threshold for “good enough” therefore shifts.
+It is no longer determined solely by technical superiority; it is shaped by autonomy.

 Diffusion Under Strategic Pressure